serch/gistory/README.md

 # Gistory

-If you use bundler and git, and want to know when exactly a gem you are using was updated, `gistory` comes to your recues, simply:
+If you use bundler and git, and want to know when exactly a gem you are using was updated, `gistory` comes to your rescue, simply:

 ```shell
 gem install gistory